nstrvs/template/README.md

 # Overview

-This is a bolierplate for JAMstack web development using prismic and express for the backend, and vanilla javascrypt for the front end.
+This is a bolierplate for JAMstack web development using Prismic and Express for the backend, and vanilla JavaScrypt for the front end.

 # Getting started